OctopusDeploy/docs/docs/deployment-examples/custom-scripts/script-modules.md

 Once this is done, click on **Save**.

-## Using a Script Module on a Deployment {#ScriptModules-UsingaScriptModuleonaDeployment}
+## Using a script module on a deployment {#ScriptModules-UsingaScriptModuleonaDeployment}

 Once you have created a Script Module, you can start using the functions it contains in Script Steps in your deployment processes.
 These steps must use the same language as the Script Module.